 The Company employs a Head of Compliance and Risk, which is a full-time position within the Company and who is tasked with risk identification, assessment, management and the measurement of risk and threats to the business.
 These risks are recorded within the Company’s risk register and cover all categories including human capital risk, regulatory risk, conduct (client) risk, competition, financial risk, IT and operational resilience risk and legal risk.

+Each risk is ranked on impact and likelihood and mitigating strategies are identified.
 In addition, the Executive Committee, which is formed of the Executive Directors, the Heads of the business divisions, a representative from HR and the Head of Compliance and Risk meet to assess and monitor these risks; and discuss any new emerging risks arising in the day to day business.

 The risk register and minutes from the Executive Committee are reviewed in Board meetings.
 The Directors receive progress reports from the Head of Compliance and Risk directly, to enable them to assess the effectiveness of the systems in place.
-These risks and systems are also tested by the Company’s external auditors on an annual basis.
+These risks and systems are also tested by the Company’s external and internal auditors on an annual basis.

 How it should be applied